Rays beat Astros 5-2, move within 1 victory of World Series

+Kiermaier, a three-time Gold Glove winner in centre field, saved multiple runs for the Rays with two outstanding catches before leaving with a hand injury.
+Hunter Renfroe, acquired from the San Diego Padres last December, made a pair of terrific grabs in right.

+“We’ve played just tremendous defence all season long,” Tampa Bay manager Kevin Cash said.
+“It’s a credit to the guys how hard they work at it.”

-Gold Glove centre fielder Kevin Kiermaier saved several runs with two outstanding catches before leaving with a hand injury as Tampa Bay took a 3-0 lead in the best-of-seven AL Championship Series at Petco Park.
-Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to complete the sweep and deliver the Rays their first pennant in 12 seasons Wednesday night when he opposes Zack Greinke.
+Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to complete the series sweep and deliver the Rays their first pennant in 12 years Wednesday night when he opposes Zack Greinke in Game 4.

+Kiermaier, the longest-tenured Tampa Bay player, said it was “an amazing feeling” to be so close to going to the Fall Classic.

+“I knew that this group would be capable of getting to this point.
+I had no doubt in my mind,” the 30-year-old Kiermaier said, praising everyone from the front office to the coaches to the players.
+“This is what it’s all about.
+I’m so proud to be a part of this and have so much fun with these guys.”

 Tampa Bay reached the World Series in 2008 but lost to the Philadelphia Phillies.

-“There’s a very confident mindset with this group," Rays manager Kevin Cash said.
+“There’s a very confident mindset with this group," Cash said.
 "We’ll stay consistent and do everything we can behind Glasnow to make plays.”

 The innovative Rays had one of baseball's lowest payrolls during the pandemic-shortened season and still finished with the AL's best record at 40-20.
-They often have a different player come up big every night, whether it's a batter or reliever — or sometimes both.
+It seems a different player comes up big every night, whether it's an unsung hitter or reliever — sometimes both.
 They've also played spectacular defence.

 The Astros got into the post-season with a 29-31 record before going 5-1 to reach the ALCS.
-But they've looked nothing like the team that won the AL pennant two of the last three seasons and they remain villains in many peoples' eyes for their sign-stealing scandal three years ago en route to a World Series title.
+But they've looked nothing like the team that won the AL pennant two of the last three years and they remain villains to many for illegal sign stealing en route to the 2017 World Series title.

+Houston fell apart in the sixth, when the Rays sent 11 batters to the plate and scored five runs on four hits, two hit batters and Altuve’s error at second base.
+One of the runs was unearned.

+Losing pitcher José Urquidy held Tampa Bay to two singles through five scoreless innings before Randy Arozarena singled leading off the sixth.
+Brandon Lowe hit a grounder to Altuve, who tried for a routine forceout but short-hopped the throw and it skipped past shortstop Carlos Correa into left field.

+Renfroe, who like Margot began his career with the Padres, flared a pinch-hit double into right to bring in two more runs.

+Renfroe came up big with his bat and glove two nights after striking out four times.
+He and Margot, who also made a sensational catch in Game 2, were traded to the Rays in separate deals last off-season.

-After Diego Castillo pitched the ninth for his second save, stranding two baserunners, he clapped his hands and the Rays celebrated with their usual handshake line.
+Diego Castillo pitched the ninth for his second save, stranding two runners.

 “We’re in a good spot, but we’re not counting anything yet.
 We know we have another ballgame to win,” Wendle said.